 One of the best ways to immediately make an impact is by ditching your single serve Keurig (or similar machine).
 How bad can it be you may ask?
 So bad that even the inventor of the K Cup John Sylvan regrets inventing it.
 He was recently quoted as saying “I feel bad sometimes that I ever “invented the K-Cup”.
 Do I need to say anything else?

 Most of your manual brewers today like the Aeropress give you the option of either using the paper filters or buying a metal filter.
 Although this may seem like this would have just a small effect but it should kept in mind that these filters all end up in a landfill some where in the world and the reason that these filters are white is because they are bleached.
-This eventually ends up in the soil and hurts the enviroment
+This eventually ends up in the soil and hurts the environment

 Use Your Own Coffee Mug